Feinstein says no coronavirus stimulus money for states that don’t mandate masks

 "...The situation is getting worse daily.
 Several states including California, Alabama and Montana already require masks in public," Feinstein continued.
 "This should be universal.
 My hope has been that other governors would show the leadership to institute their own mask mandates, but so far that hasn’t happened.
 It’s time for Congress to step in.
 This is a matter of life or death, and partisan politics shouldn’t play a role.”

 Mask mandates are catching on among some states, cities and major retailers as coronavirus cases continue to spike and masks have been deemed by health experts to be an effective way to cut down on transmission.
-The Centers for Disease Control and Prevention recommends everyone wear a face covering in public settings because COVID-19 spreads mainly from person to person through respiratory droplets produced when an infected person coughs, sneezes, talks or raises their voice.
+The Centers for Disease Control and Prevention recommends everyone wear a face covering in public settings because COVID-19 spreads mainly from person to person through respiratory droplets produced when an infected person coughs, sneezes or talks.

 WALMART, SAM'S CLUB MAKE CORONAVIRUS MASKS MANDATORY